-Hey!
-Don’t you want to try a dazzling dessert from France?
-Fougasse is a wonderful choice if you want a bread full of fragrant aroma.
-The bread originates in Provence (Southeastern France) with an amazing ear of wheat shape.
+Do you want to try a dazzling dessert from France?
+Fougasse is a wonderful choice if you want a bread full of nutty aroma.
+The bread has an ear of wheat shape and originates in Provence (Southeastern France).

 The appearance of Fougasse can vary in different regions in France.
 This bread is a descendant of a Roman flatbread.
 People added cheese, olives, anchovies, or garlic for aroma and flavor when it arrived in Provence.